Retirement Savings Benefits FAQs

 What are the vesting requirements for my supplemental contributions and my university contributions?

 Employee contributions are always 100% vested.
 University contributions (contributions made on your behalf by CMU) are subject to a three-years-of-service vesting requirement.
-If you have any questions regarding the vesting requirement, please contact the HR Service Center.
+If you have any questions regarding the vesting requirement, please contact HR Services.

 Will TIAA’s website tell me if I am vested?

 No. The Office of Human Resources retirement team calculates vesting dates.

 Will I get credit toward vesting if I worked here before?
 If so, do I need to take any steps to get that credit?

 Yes.
 Please be sure to note that you were previously employed by CMU or contact HR Services to have that information updated.

 Do I get credit toward vesting if I worked at another university or non-profit?
 How do I get that credit?